 - sad (adj.)

-Sense development seems to have passed through a meaning "heavy," and "weary, tired of" before emerging c.1300 as "unhappy."
-An alternative course would be through the common Middle English sense of "steadfast, firmly established, fixed" (e.g. sad-ware "tough pewter vessels") and "serious" to "grave."
+Sense development passed through the meaning "heavy, ponderous" (i.e. "full" mentally or physically), and "weary, tired of" before emerging c.
+1300 as "unhappy."
+An alternative course would be through the common Middle English sense of "steadfast, firmly established, fixed" (as in sad-ware "tough pewter vessels") and "serious" to "grave."
 In the main modern sense, it replaced Old English unrot, negative of rot "cheerful, glad."